 Ernie Kuehne ('66), a native of Mart, Texas, enrolled at the university on a track scholarship in 1962.
 After graduating from UNT with a political science degree in 1966, he entered Baylor University where he earned a Doctor of Jurisprudence in 1969.
 He and his wife, Pam, are staunch supporters of UNT.
 He has three children: Ernie III (Trip), Hank and Kelli.

-Ernie serves on the President's Leadership Board and is a member of The McConnell Society at UNT.
-He also is a life member of the UNT Alumni Association and the UNT Letterman's Association.
-He continues to give back to his social fraternity, serving on the Pi Kappa Alpha Fraternity Alumni Advisory Board, which provides professional leadership, counsel and advice to chapter leaders.
-Additionally, he holds a position as trustee of the PIKE Foundation that provides direct financial assistance to PIKE members and monetary support for PIKE U, the PIKE leadership training program.
+Kuehne serves on the President's Leadership Board and is a member of The McConnell Society at UNT.
+He also is a life member of the UNT Alumni Association and the UNT Letterwinners Association.
+He is a past Pi Kappa Alpha Fraternity Alumni Advisory Board member and trustee.

-In April 2016, Ernie was presented the inaugural Wings of Eagles Presidential Award.
-The Wings of Eagles Presidential Award celebrates creativity, spirit and innovation at UNT.
-It is awarded to an alumnus or friend who embodies what UNT represents: engagement, generosity and affinity.
+In April 2016, Kuehne was presented the inaugural Wings of Eagles Presidential Award.
+Celebrating creativity, spirit and innovation at UNT, the Wings of Eagles Presidential Award is presented to an alumnus or friend who embodies what UNT represents: engagement, generosity and affinity.
 It is the most prestigious award presented by the president to someone who has made a transformative impact on the university.

 Mr. Kuehne vision of bringing relevant speakers to Dallas on behalf of UNT resulted in the establishment of the UNT Kuehne Speaker Series.
 He pledged an initial gift of $300,000 to launch the series and helped raise an additional $1.5 million to ensure sustainability.
 Today, the lecture series is highly recognized for the nationally prominent speakers it draws.